 In 1975 he moved to Southern California where he attended the California Institute of the Arts and received his MFA in Photography in 1977.
 In the fall of 1977 he moved back to the Northeast and taught at Southern Conn.
 State University and the University of New Haven till 1982.
 In 1982 he accepted a position as area head of photography at the School of Art at Washington University in St. Louis, Missouri.
 He is currently a Professor of Art and Senior Faculty at the School of Art where he teaches classes on the undergraduate and graduate level in photography.
 He has served as Director of Graduate Studies and Assistant Dean of Students in the School of Art and is currently the area coordinator of the undergraduate photography program.
 He founded the schools study abroad program in Italy and has taught photography workshops in Florence since 1990.

 His work is exhibited widely in the USA and Europe, and is part of major collections and museums in the Midwest and southern United States.
 He has a long history with the city of New Orleans, having first visited the city in 1984.
 He has photographed the last 25 Mardi Gras events in New Orleans and in 1996 & 2010 lived in the French Quarter during a sabbatical leave.
 His work in Post Katrina New Orleans began 30 days after the hurricane hit the city and continues to this day.

-He currently lives in St. Louis with his wife of 38 years Rosemary and his dog Walker.
-He has a weakness for Swedish steel, German glass and dark Italian chocolate.
+He currently lives in St. Louis with his wife of 42 years Rosemary.